matloff/EthicsForTech/README.md

 entrepreneurs.**

-I'm making this reading list available publicly in case other instructors may find it useful.
+I'm making this reading list available publicly in case other instructors, at other institutions or my own, may find it useful.

 # Readings

 Arranged in several topical units.
-A small number of items may require access via the UCD library; if you are not a UCD affiliate, your own library may have access.
+A small number of items may require online access via the UCD library; if you are not a UCD affiliate, your own library may have access.

 ## Preparatory:  critical thinking, analytical tools